 2.3.1 Intention to treat (ITT)

-This includes all patients for whom consent is obtained including those at protocol non-compliant sites.
+This includes all patients for whom consent is obtained including those at protocol non-compliant sites (e.g. don’t want to use DESI).
 The ITT set will be used as the primary set for analysis and any other sets for sensitivity analysis.

 2.3.2 Per Protocol set (PP)